OpenTimelineIO/otio-plugin-template/README.md

 # OpenTimelineIO Plugin Template

+Welcome to OpenTimelineIO's plugin template repository!
 This repository serves as a template for writing new adapters, media linkers, hooks or schemadefs that expand OpenTimelineIO through its plugin system.
-It contains some boiler plate files and folders to help you write plugins that should install correctly through pip should you choose to do so.
+It contains boilerplate files and folders to help you write plugins that register properly when installing through pip should you choose to do so.

 ## Licensing